 As of December 31, 2012, the Bank's allowance for loan losses was \$29.2 million, which represented approximately 1.93% of its total amount of loans.
 The Bank had \$64.2 million in nonaccruing loans as of December 31, 2012.
 The allowance may not prove sufficient to cover future loan losses.
 Although management uses the best information available to make determinations with respect to the allowance for loan losses, future adjustments may be necessary if economic conditions differ substantially from the assumptions used or adverse developments arise with respect to the Bank's nonperforming or performing loans.
 In addition, regulatory agencies, as an integral part of their examination process, periodically review the estimated losses on loans.
-Such agencies may require us to recognize additional losses or significant increases to the allowance may be required in the future if economic conditions should worsen.
+Such agencies may require us to recognize additional losses based on their judgments about information available to them at the time of their examination.
+Accordingly, the allowance for loan losses may not be adequate to cover loan losses or significant increases to the allowance may be required in the future if economic conditions should worsen.
 Material additions to the Bank's allowance for loan losses would adversely impact our net income and capital in future periods, while having the effect of overstating our current period earnings.